 4. serve in aiding other administrative and academic units with communications to students

-A. Duties and responsibilities of Manager of Public Information include, but are not limited to:
+A. Duties and responsibilities of the Director of Communications include, but are not limited to:

 2. administering the institution's public information program in response to incidents

-3. collaborating with senior staff and chief of University Police in order to prepare information releases for the media and UB community
+3. collaborating with senior staff and chief of University Police in order to prepare information releases for the media and UBalt community

 4. ensuring messages are prepared to reach the primary public information contact